-SMU has three degree conferral periods: fall (December), spring (May) and summer (August).
-Students who complete their degree requirements during a January intersession, May term, or August term will have their degrees conferred at the conclusion of the following conferral term.
+SMU has three degree conferral periods for most programs: fall (December), spring (May) and summer (August).
+Students who complete their degree requirements during a J Term (January) intersession, May term or August term will have their degrees conferred at the conclusion of the following conferral term.

-Before approving a graduate student for degree conferral, The Guildhall faculty will consider any documented judicial or disciplinary complaints on record and audit the student's academic standing.
+Before approving a graduate student for degree conferral, Guildhall faculty will consider any documented judicial or disciplinary complaints on record and audit the student's academic standing.